 Vault allows operators to create rate limit quotas which enforce API rate

 limiting using a token bucket algorithm.

-mount, or full API path by specifying a
+mount by specifying a

 path when creating the quota.
-The rate
+The rate limiter is applied

-quotas are not replicated).
+are not replicated).
 A client may invoke

 rate requests at any given second,